peterhaefliger/hugo/content/draft/backtracking-algorithms.md

 - 19: Defintion of the number of recursions already executed, i.e. the number of times procedure `solve` has already been called.
 - 21 - 76: Definition and implementation of the `solve` procedure which contains all the backtracking logic:
   - 25: Increment the recursion counter
-  - 29: If we are at the sentinel position N+1, a solution has been found:
+  - 29: If we are at position N+1, a solution has been found:
     - 31: Increment the solution counter
     - 32 - 35: Print the current solution
     - Do nothing more in this recursive step.
 This means: Jump back to the context of the caller of `solve(N+1)` which in turn is an execuction of `solve`, namely `solve(N)`.